 Nothing complicated to dissect here—just an awesome, memorable value proposition that makes you feel silly for not subscribing to Apple Music.
 I know I’ve emphasized using your Instagram bio to market yourself as an organization on a mission, but by no means is that a hard-and-fast rule.
 If you can do what Apple Music does here—i.e., write a no-nonsense value prop that jolts your prospects into action—you’ll be in fantastic shape.

-Here’s another way to think about it: Twitter’s Instagram bio is funny because it’s so brazenly unfunny.
+Evidently, social media companies are good at social media marketing.
+Twitter’s Instagram bio is funny because it’s so brazenly unfunny.
 Fortunately, this anti-joke strategy is one that plenty of businesses can use.
 Friskies, for example, could switch their bio to this: Pictures of cats and the food products they enjoy.
 Elsewhere, a music school could score some laughs with something like this: We’ll teach you how to play music if you agree to give us money.

+In case you needed another example of a braggadocious Instagram bio, we’ve got this winner from UConn.
+This bio isn’t simply saying, “We’re awesome” but rather “We’re awesome in a wide variety of ways.”
+Tons of academic disciplines?
+Nice.
+Extraordinary athletic achievements?
+Thats cool.
+A husky named Jonathan?
+Sounds fun.
 Your Instagram bio is the perfect place to succinctly outline a handful of characteristics that make your business unique.
 Industry awards, office amenities, forward-thinking employee initiatives—if you’re proud of it, put it in your Instagram bio for all to behold.

 Here’s a few ideas for different businesses we’ve discussed so far: